 Deciding on the proper care pathway can feel overwhelming when a loved one needs more care than you know you can provide.
-Many people mistakenly assume that long-term care is the next step after living alone becomes unsustainable, but the decision does not need to be so drastic.
+Many people mistakenly assume that long-term care is the next step after living alone becomes unsustainable, but the decision does not need to be so definitive..

-Whether your loved one is recovering from an injury or seeking rehabilitation after surgery, there's a host of alternatives that can make sense, like short-term care, skilled nursing care, or respite care.
+Whether your loved one is recovering from an injury or seeking rehabilitation after surgery, there's a host of alternatives that can make sense, like short-term care, skilled nursing care, transitional or respite care.

 Consider the timeline and type of care necessary